-5.4 The Community Infrastructure Levy (CIL) was introduced by Government in 2010.
+- 5.3 The Community Infrastructure Levy (CIL) was introduced by Government in 2010.
 CIL is a levy that local planning authorities can charge on new developments in their area.
-The money can be used to support development by contributing to infrastructure that has been identified through the Local Plan - for example, new or safer road schemes, school places, park improvements or a new health centre.
+The money can be used to support development by contributing to infrastructure that has been identified through the Local Plan for example, new or safer road schemes, school places, park improvements or a new health centre.
 The government has made some revisions to the CIL regulations including extending the deadline for pooling section 106 contributions from the 1st April 2014 to the 1 April 2015.
 This however means that from the 1st April 2015 regulations now place a limit on the ability of LPAs to pool more than five S106 contributions towards a single item or infrastructure 'pot'.
 This limitation is back dated to include any S106 agreements entered in to since 6th April 2010.
-This limitation does however exclude affordable housing and contributions that are directly required to make the development acceptable in planning terms.

-5.5 Work is underway on CIL and the Preliminary Draft Charging Schedule was published for consultation from 24 October to 2 December 2016.
-15 representations were received which are now being considered prior to the Draft Charging Schedule consultation.
-The timetable for this work is outlined in figure 9 below:
+This limitation does however exclude affordable housing and contributions that are directly required to make the development acceptable in planning terms. - 5.4 The Preliminary Draft Charging Schedule was published for consultation from 24 October to 2 December 2016.
+15 representations were received.
+Further work has currently being halted on CIL following the publication of the CIL review panel recommendations and the government stating in the housing white paper that further announcements would be made regarding CIL in the Autumn Budget.